FLAIROx/JaxMARL/docs/index.md

 Speed of JaxMARL's training pipeline compared to two popular MARL libraries when training an RNN agent using IPPO on an MPE task.
 ///

-Our paper contains further results but the plot above illustrates the speed-ups made possible by JIT-compiling the entire traning loop.
+As illustrated above, by JIT-compiling the entire traning loop JAX leads to significant training speed ups.
 JaxMARL is 14x faster than traditional approaches for MPE, while also producing results consistent with existing implementations.
-For SMAC, as SMAX does not require the StarCraft II game engine to be run, we are over 31x faster.
+For SMAC, as SMAX does not require the StarCraft II game engine to be run, so we are over 31x faster.
+More results are given in our paper.

 ## Contributing
 Please contribute!
 Please take a look at our [contributing guide](https://github.com/FLAIROx/JaxMARL/blob/main/CONTRIBUTING.md) for how to add an environment/algorithm or submit a bug report.
 If you're looking for a project, we also have a few suggestions listed under the roadmap :)